Areas Of Service

 - Easy to clean: Won’t harbor dust, dirt, allergens

 - Available in wide variety of colors and designs

 - Cost savings: Traditional floor covering materials are not necessary when the slab on grade is used as the finished floor surface

-Commercial and Retail Polished Floor Benefits:
+Retail Polished Floor Benefits:

 - Cost savings: Using the slab on grade as the finished floor surface is more cost effective, maintenance costs are lower